zinmik/Hurwitz-class-numbers/README.md

 of the form D|S_{M,m}, where D(tau) := sum sigma(n)*q^n and S_{M,m} is the sieving operator
 and functions Psi_k(chi, tau) = sum (sum_{x^2+ky^2=n}chi(x)x)q^n.

-For each m, the computation runs in a separate cell.
+For each m, the computation runs in a separate cell of the Jupyter Notebook.